Whether you’re moving for work or other reasons, you’ve probably asked yourself, “How much should I spend on rent?”

 Wants are the non-essentials you spend money on — things like dining out, entertainment, video games or other hobbies.
 Wants might also include other luxuries like unlimited data on your phone plan, so you can stream movies while traveling.

-The 50/30/20 rule suggests depositing 20% of your take-home pay into a savings account the moment you get paid.
+The 50/30/20 income ratio rule suggests depositing 20% of your take-home pay into a savings account the moment you get paid.
 You can do this manually or ask your bank to automate it if you have direct deposit.

 Automating your savings means you won’t see the money leave your account, which can make it easier to do.
 If you’re not there yet with your finances, don’t worry.
 Choose a smaller percentage that works for your budget.
 Perhaps 10% is a better starting point, or even putting in $20 from every paycheck into your savings account.
 The key is that you’re building your savings over time.